ODonoghueLab/Minardo-Model/README.md

 orderTheEvents(humphrey.stand, clustered, mat_fiftyPoints, test="wilcox")
 ```
 ![Clusters](images/Humphrey/humphrey_nonParam.png)
 Fig. 5: Clusters ordered by first event (where the event ordering was calculated non-parametrically).
-Those events (depicted by dots) which are connected via gray dashed lines do not occur at significantly different times.
+The events (depicted by dots) which are connected via gray dashed lines do not occur at significantly different times.

 ```
 # Parametric test based ordering